 All modifications SHALL be according to the rules and procedures of [RFC3264] and the respective Media Stream standards (i.e. [RFC4975] for MSRP-based media description and [RFC3264] and [RFC3550] for RCP/RTCP-based media descriptions).

-Adding CPM File Transfer as part of Disposition Notifications section
+Adding CPM File Transfer as part of Disposition Notifications section.
+NOTE TO EDITOR: PLS MAKE THE NUMBERING ALTRNATE BETWEEN NUMBERS 1), LETTERS (SUCH AS a) AND i).

 Disposition Notifications

 The disposition notification mechanism in CPM is an extension to the specification in [RFC5438] and [RFC5438Errata].
-The extension is that an original message requesting disposition notification can be also sent using a MSRP SEND request in case of Large Message Mode CPM Standalone Message and of CPM Chat Message, when disposition notification is sent within the CPM Session.
+The extension is that an original message requesting disposition notification can be also sent using a MSRP SEND request in case of Large Message Mode CPM Standalone Message, of CPM Chat Message, and of CPM File Transfer, when disposition notification is sent within the CPM Session.

-When a CPM User requests to obtain the disposition-state of the sent CPM Standalone Message, or of the sent CPM Chat Message, the CPM Client SHALL include a disposition notification request in a CPIM header field of the sent CPM Standalone Message, or of the sent CPM Chat Message.
+When a CPM User requests to obtain the disposition-state of the sent CPM Standalone Message, of the sent CPM Chat Message, the CPM Client SHALL include a disposition notification request in a CPIM header field of the sent CPM Standalone Message, or of the sent CPM Chat Message.
 Disposition notifications for CPM are delivery notification and read report.

 When a delivery notification and/or read report for one or more CPM Messages was requested, the receiving entity (e.g. terminating CPM Client, terminating CPM Participating Function or CPM IWF) SHALL generate the respective disposition notification as described in sect.
 5.4.1 “Generate Delivery Notification” and 5.4.2 “Generate read Report” in any one of the following cases: